-73. In order to lift the population from below the FPL and BNPL and end poverty in all its forms, enhanced investment in social sectors, climate resilient and green infrastructure is critical to be on track towards low carbon emissions development pathways and reducing the impact of natural
+73. In order to lift the population from below the FPL and BNPL and end poverty in all its forms, enhanced investment in social sectors, climate resilient and green infrastructure is critical to be on track towards low carbon emissions development pathways and reducing the impact of natural disasters.
+This links the successful implementation of SDG1 to all the other sixteen goals.

-The communal family (aiga) and village system in the fa'a Samoa remains an
+The communal family (aiga) and village system in the fa'a Samoa remains an important aspect of social protection. which is central to Samoa's social structure and way of life.